cm-forks/swarm-openshift/README.md

     http http://localhost:8080/say/echo?value=hello
     http http://localhost:8080/say/hello

+    or the scripts
+    ./scripts/hit-service-echo.sh
+    ./scripts/hit-service-hello.sh

+## Call the service using the Client

+    cd swarm-client && mvn camel:run

-## To secure the endpoint using Keycloak & basic_auth
+## Secure the REST endpoint

+The security is managed by Keycloak SSO & the HTTP Basic Auth mode will be used to access to the endopoint

-* Download and install keycloak
+* Download and install Keycloak

 ```
 curl -O https://downloads.jboss.org/keycloak/2.2.1.Final/keycloak-2.2.1.Final.tar.gz